- Radiation Basics

-- During Summer: The level of UVR at noon in summer can be more than three times as high as in winter.
-More importantly, the levels of UVB, the type of UVR that causes the most damage, can be as much as ten times higher (which is why sunburn takes such a short time in summer).
+DURING SUMMER: The level of UVR at noon in summer can be more than three times as high as in winter.
+More importantly, the type of UVR that causes the most damage can be as much as ten times higher (which is why sunburn takes such a short time in summer).

-- Skiing at high altitude: Solar UVR increases with altitude and at 2000 metres (typical of Australian ski fields) can be as much as thirty percent higher than at sea level.
+SKIING AT HIGH ALTITUDE: Solar UVR increases with altitude and at 2000 metres (typical of Australian ski fields) can be as much as thirty percent 30% higher than at sea level.
 The high reflectivity of snow worsens the problem, so that the UVR dose to the eye can be quite large.
 Consequently, good eye protection while skiing is very important.

 It is the UVR-absorbing properties of the plastic that the lenses are made from that provides the protection and not the colouration of the lenses.
 This means that dark sunglasses are not necessarily more effective at protecting the eyes from UVR than lightly tinted sunglasses.

 All sunglasses sold in Australia must be tested and labelled according to the Australian/New Zealand Standard for Sunglasses and Fashion Spectacles.
 This mandatory standard sets limits on the allowed transmittances of fashion spectacles and sunglasses.
 Sunglasses meeting the standard are available in adults and children’s sizes.
 Wearing sunglasses that meet the standard’s requirements for effective sunglasses ensures your eyes have adequate protection against UVR damage.

 Tinted eye protectors that meet the Australian Standard for Eye and Face Protectors for Occupational Applications provides sun protection, and reduced glare outside for outdoor workers.
 Untinted eye protectors marked 'O' also have sufficient UV protection for outdoor use.